Laser Eye Surgery and Lens Surgery

 Frequently Asked Questions (FAQs)

-What is laser eye surgery used for?
+What is Laser eye surgery used for?

 To correct vision problems such as nearsightedness, farsightedness, and astigmatism.

-How long does laser eye surgery take?
+How long does Laser eye surgery typically take?

-Typically 15-30 minutes per eye.
+Usually around 15-30 minutes per eye.

-Are there risks associated with lens surgery?
+Are there risks associated with Laser eye surgery?

-Can anyone have laser eye surgery?
+Can anyone undergo Lens surgery?

-Is lens surgery painful?
+Is Laser eye surgery painful?

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.